walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 `BiometricCurrentSet` applies only when a new key is created.
 It is P-256 only, uses strong biometrics, rejects device-credential fallback, and invalidates the key when the enrolled biometric set changes.
-Android resolves a current resumed `FragmentActivity` for each prompt; do not retain an activity in application state. iOS protected keys require a physical Secure Enclave device; simulator preflight is expected to report `BiometricUnavailable`.
+Android Signum `UserPresence` operations resolve a current resumed `FragmentActivity` at operation time so AndroidX `BiometricPrompt` can perform interactive authorization; do not retain an activity in application state. iOS protected keys require a physical Secure Enclave device; simulator preflight is expected to report `BiometricUnavailable`.
 An iOS host app must declare `NSFaceIDUsageDescription` in its `Info.plist`.
 A changed default does not retrofit an existing persisted key.